 Effective Altruism Australia Environment Limited's sole corporate member is Effective Altruism Australia Limited.
-This construct was developed in close consultation with our lawyers and approved by the environment minister and the charity minister.
+This construct was developed in compliance with section 30-260 of the ITAA and was subject to regulatory approval.
 Effective Altruism Australia Limited has helped establish Effective Altruism Australia Environment Limited, including through paying associated legal costs.
 The organisations' goals are aligned - furthering the natural environment assists reducing poverty and improving health; likewise reducing poverty can reduce burden on the environment.
 The organisations' goals are unlikely to conflict, including because they have entirely different delivery partners and distinct regulatory frameworks.
 The companies will monitor for any tensions or pressure points and may look to develop a memorandum of understanding in the next 24 months that resolves any concerns that emerge.

-Note 10: Members' guarantee
+Note 11: Members' guarantee

 The company is incorporated under the Corporations Act 2001 and is a company limited by guarantee.
 If it is wound up, the Constitution states that each member is required to contribute a maximum of \$100 each towards meeting any outstandings and obligations of the company.
-At 30 June 2023 the number of members was 1 (2022: 1).
+At 30 June 2024 the number of members was 1 (2023: 1).

-Note 11: Company details
+Note 12: Company details